 “Most patients suffer a loss of flavor perception, which can affect appetite and can be made even worse if distortions in their sense of smell also coexist,” says Prof. Philpott.

-Yet this is not the only way in which impairment to smell, one of evolution’s earliest senses, affects a person’s life.
+Yet this is not the only way in which impairment to smell, one of evolution’s

 “Previous research has shown that people who have lost their sense of smell also report high rates of depression, anxiety, isolation, and relationship difficulties,” Prof. Philipott notes.